AudiusProject/audius-protocol/monitoring/README.md

 ### Configuring Panels

 Once a new panel is created, panel settings can help ensure the purpose of the panel is effectively communicated.

-These settings include:
+Always consider what actionable information is required instead of focusing on graphing the collected information directly.
+For example, while we might be collecting "Primary User Counts by Content Node" it may make more sense to display "Primary Users Count Unbalance by Content Node" to easily spot which nodes have a less than ideal number of Primary Users.

 #### Query -> Code